NicelyCla/Product-Master/README.md

 # Product-Master
-Simple database management using PHP and HTML
+Simple database management using php and HTML.
+Not very useful, hastily written, just a project for learning databases.